Skip to main content

 Marina Rudyak

-Marina Rudyak is an Assistant Professor in Chinese Studies at Heidelberg University and is currently an Interim Professor of China’s Society and Economy at Göttingen University.
-Her research focuses on Chinese foreign aid and international development cooperation, and the foreign policy discourse of the CCP.
-Previously she worked for the German Agency for International Cooperation (GIZ) in Beijing (2009-2013) and in Bishkek (2006-2007).
-She studied Modern and Classical Chinese Studies and Public Law in Heidelberg and Shanghai, and holds an MA and PhD in Chinese Studies from Heidelberg University.
+Marina Rudyak is a founding member, contributor and co-managing director at The Decoding China Project.
+Her work focuses on Global China, development cooperation, international relations, and global governance.
+She is currently an Assistant Professor in Chinese Studies at Heidelberg University and a Principal Investigator in the Horizon Europe project Detecting and Countering Information Suppression from a Transnational Perspective (De-Conspirator).
+Previously, she worked for the German Agency for International Cooperation (GIZ) in Beijing and Bishkek.
+Marina studied Modern and Classical Chinese Studies and Public Law in Heidelberg and Shanghai, and holds an MA and PhD in Chinese Studies from Heidelberg University.